EstherAlo/DAREY.IO-Projects/Project3/Project3.md

 # STEP 1.3 MODELS

-Due to the app making use of Mongodb, which is a NoSQL database, I create a model.
-A model is at the heart of JavaScript based applications, and it is what makes it interactive.
-The models are to define the database schema.
-To create a Schema and a model, I instal mongoose which is a Node.js package that makes working with mongodb easier.
+ install mongoose which is a Node.js package that allow us to communicate with our database in a very manner.

 - Change directory back Todo folder with cd and install Mongoose